Duration 1 year

 All our Access to Higher Education courses have a course fee which could be waived if you are aged 19-23 at the start of your course and have not completed a level 3 (or above) course before.

 Otherwise, you could also consider applying for the Advanced Learner Loan to cover the cost of the course.
 If you complete an Access course and then progress onto and complete a degree (with us or elsewhere), you will not be required to pay back the remaining amount of your Advanced Learner Loan!

 Depending on your age, course, educational history and personal circumstances, there may be options available for you to receive a course fully-funded by the government.
 Our fee calculator will help give you an idea on whether you'll be able to have your course fee waived or covered by an Advanced Learner Loan.

 If you are aged 19 - 24 at the start of your course and have an active Education, Health & Care Plan (EHCP), any course up to and including level 3 will be fully-funded by the government.
 This means you will not have a course fee to pay and any equipment considered essential to complete your course will be provided by the college.

 The Access to Higher Education course (depending upon the final qualification) is equivalent to A-Levels.
 It is recognised by higher education institutions, advanced apprenticeships, business, retail and appropriate professions.
 Our Access to Higher Education courses are validated by the Cambridge Access Validating Agency and the qualification is universally recognised as demanding and rigorously assessed.

-You'll be assessed through a practical assessment, lab experiments and reports and assignments.
+You'll be assessed through a written exam, practical assessment, lab experiments and reports and assignments.